selvi94/repository-1/README.md

 Installation
 ------------

-Follow the [Getting Started] guide to install Puli in your project.
+Follow the [Getting Started] guide to install Puli successfully in your project.

 Documentation
 -------------